andrewshawcare/andrewshawcare.github.io/content/note-box/fleeting-notes.md

 _Shifting, unstable._ A thought from the past does not carry the same meaning in the present.
 Memory is imperfect and imaginative.
 Supporting context may be lost.

 _Floating, drifting._ We do not choose our thoughts.
+We have little control over how we attend to them.

+_Flying, moving swiftly._ Attention and meaning combine into thought.
+Perception shifts our attention forward.
+New meaning is identified.

-We have them with us for as long as attention and memory allow.
+_Existing only briefly._ Thoughts stay with us for as long as attention and memory allow.

-_Flying, moving swiftly._ Our attention wanders frantically.
-New thoughts arrive and old thoughts depart.

 [1]: https://www.etymonline.com/word/fleeting "fleeting (adj.)"